A Muggy Start to Labor Day Weekend

 Minor rain chances this weekend

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- The Labor Day weekend will start with scattered clouds, but we could see a few storms passing through before the day is done.
-A front moving through the region will bring widely scattered showers and storms this afternoon and into the evening hours.
-At this point, it doesn’t look like we’ll see much in the way of anything severe.
-Once the front moves to the east look for clearing skies overnight, followed by sunny and pleasant weather Sunday.
-Labor Day will bring more sunshine.
-Looking ahead to the rest of the week, we’ll see warm sunny days and clear, mild nights with highs in the 80′s.
+(KWQC) -- The Labor Day weekend started with scattered clouds, but we could see a few storms passing through before the day is done.
+A front moving through the region will bring widely scattered showers and isolated thunderstorms this afternoon and into the evening hours.
+At this point, it doesn’t look like we’ll see much in the way of anything severe, but brief heavy rain and lightning will be possible.
+Once the front moves to the east look for showers ending, then partial clearing overnight, followed by partly sunny and pleasant weather Sunday.
+Labor Day will bring more sunshine (along with a few clouds).
+Looking ahead to the rest of the week, we’ll see warm, mostly sunny days and clear, mild nights with highs in the lower to middle 80′s.

 TODAY: Partly cloudy, warm and humid with a chance for showers and thunderstorms.
 High: 84°.
 Wind: SW 5-10 mph.